swami086/Arthi_react_native/README.md

 ### State Management
 Navigation parameters (`SelectDate`, `ChooseTime`, `ConfirmAppointment` routes) are used to persist booking data across the workflow, ensuring a stateless and robust experience even if the app is backgrounded.

+## Error Handling & Monitoring
+The application is integrated with Rollbar for comprehensive error tracking.
+- See [Rollbar Setup Guide](docs/ROLLBAR_SETUP.md) for configuration instructions.
+- See [Error Handling Guidelines](docs/ERROR_HANDLING.md) for best practices.